ST Edge AI Core - Command-line Interface

 Example of ‘input/output’ description

-option, a specific region is reserved in the activations buffer for the input ('activations'
+--allocate-inputsoption, a specific region is reserved in the activations buffer for the input ('activations'domain).Compressed floating-point model example

 For a “compressed” floating-point model, the compression gain for the